 A Part I Chemical Engineering undergraduate has about ten hours of lectures and two hours of supervisions a week, although about forty hours private study is generally needed in addition to this.
 The range of optional subjects available expands in the final year of the course, where students can select their choices from a variety of subjects such as chemical engineering, biochemical engineering, biotechnology, sustainability, and foreign languages.

 We usually admit up to 15 undergraduate students each year to study Engineering and 30 undergraduate students in Natural Sciences (both Physical and Biological Sciences).
 St John’s College aims for a cohort of 2-3 Chemical Engineering students per year however, groups have varied between 0 to 7 students in the recent years depending on the quality of the applicants.

 One great advantage of the Cambridge system is its flexibility.
 You are not absolutely committed to reading Chemical Engineering even if you specify it on your application form.
 For instance, it is usually possible to continue studying a pure science if you do first-year Natural Sciences, or another branch of engineering if you do first-year Engineering.

 It is often possible to change to Chemical Engineering, even if this is not stated on the application form if an appropriate first-year course is studied if the course is not over-subscribed.
 In any case, be reassured that applicants are not in disadvantage if they apply directly to Chemical Engineering or Engineering or Natural Science.

 UCAS Code: via Engineering (MEng/CEE) H810 or Natural Sciences (MEng/CENS) H813

-Applicants for Chemical Engineering will need to sit the University's Pre-Interview Admissions Assessment for either Engineering or Natural Sciences, depending on the subject they intend to apply through, more information on which is available here.
+Pre-interview Assessment: Applicants for Chemical Engineering will need to sit the University's Pre-Interview Admissions Assessment for either Engineering or Natural Sciences, depending on the subject they intend to apply through.
+Further information on the exact nature of this pre-interview assessment.